 - Terminal 26 – Holland America Line

 - Terminal 29 – Various (Celebrity, Royal Caribbean etc)

 How Much is Parking at Port Everglades Cruise Terminal?

-The cost of parking at Port Everglades depends on the duration of your cruise or how long your vehicle will need to be parked.
+The cost of parking at Fort Lauderdale’s cruise port depends on the duration of your cruise or how long your vehicle will need to be parked.
 The rates begin the moment you pull the ticket from the machine when you first pull into the parking area.
-The prices are listed below:
+Fortunately these prices are much cheaper than airport parking.